aspirepress/AspireCloud/docker/traefik/README.md

 ## AspirePress Users:
 The steps below are of interest to anyone wanting to use the proxy with their own services.
-If you are building AspireCloud using the Makefile, all the below steps have already been performed or will be.
+If you are building AspireCloud using the Makefile, all the below steps have already been performed.

 ----